-During the fiscal year ended January 31, 2011, Autodesk granted approximately 605,000 restricted stock units under the 2008 Plan.
-The restricted stock units vest over periods ranging from immediately upon grant to the third anniversary of the date of grant.
+The restricted stock units vest over periods ranging from immediately upon grant to a pre-determined date that is typically within three years from the date of grant.
 Restricted stock units are not considered outstanding stock at the time of grant, as the holders of these units are not entitled to any of the rights of a stockholder, including voting rights.
-The fair value of the restricted stock units are expensed ratably over the vesting period.
-Autodesk recorded stock-based compensation expense related to restricted stock units of \$8.9 million and \$1.9 million during fiscal years ended January 31, 2011 and 2010, respectively.
-As of January 31, 2011, total compensation cost not yet recognized of \$22.5 million related to non-vested awards, is expected to be recognized over a weighted average period of 1.3 years.
-At January 31, 2011, the number of units granted but unreleased was 1,404,000.
+The fair value of the restricted stock units is expensed ratably over the vesting period.
+Autodesk recorded stock-based compensation expense related to restricted stock units of \$29.1 million and \$8.9 million during fiscal years ended January 31, 2012 and 2011, respectively.
+As of January 31, 2012, total compensation cost not yet recognized of \$47.7 million related to non-vested awards, is expected to be recognized over a weighted average period of 1.6 years.
+At January 31, 2012, the number of units granted but unreleased was 2,170.6 thousand.

-During the fiscal year ended January 31, 2011, Autodesk granted approximately 23,000 restricted stock awards under the 2010 Plan.
-Restricted stock awards granted under the 2010 Plan vest on the first anniversary of the date of grant.
+During the fiscal year ended January 31, 2012, Autodesk granted approximately 16,000 restricted stock awards.
+Restricted stock awards vest on the date of the next annual meeting.
 Restricted stock awards are considered outstanding at the time of grant, as the stock award holders are entitled to many of the rights of a stockholder, including voting rights.
-The fair value of the restricted stock awards are expensed ratably over the vesting period.
-Autodesk recorded stock-based compensation expense related to restricted stock awards of \$0.7 million during each of the fiscal years ended January 31, 2011 and 2010, respectively.
+The fair value of the restricted stock awards is expensed ratably over the vesting period.
+Autodesk recorded stock-based compensation expense related to restricted stock awards of \$0.6 million and \$0.7 million during fiscal years ended January 31, 2012 and 2011, respectively.
 As of January 31, 2011, total compensation cost not yet recognized of \$0.2 million related to non-vested awards, is expected to be recognized over a weighted average period of 0.4 years.
-At January 31, 2011, the number of awards granted but unreleased was 23,000.
+At January 31, 2012, the number of awards granted but unreleased was 13,500.